Many Standard R outputs contain a default output which is a table, similar to the two below.

 - Values less than -5 are shown in the strong coral (e.g., as shown in the sleepy row below.

 - Values of 0 are shown with white background.

 - Values of 5 or more are shown in blue.

 - Values between -5 and 5 are interpolated based on the z and t statistics.

 - p-Values are shown in the column marked p.
 They are bold where p is less than 0.05.

 Tables of means

 The table below shows means by group, where the rows represent variables, and the initial columns represent different sub-groups in the population.
 As with the Coefficient tables, the shading is determined by the t-statistics (computed as differences from the row means).
 However, whereas in the table above the t-statistics themselves were shaded, in this example the means are shaded according to the t-statistics, and the t-statistics themselves are not displayed.
-See Classifier - Linear Discriminant Analysis for a more detailed discussion of this example.
+See Machine Learning - Linear Discriminant Analysis for a more detailed discussion of this example.